MicrosoftDocs/Viva/Teams-insights/viva-insights-protect-time.md

 On this card, choose the days on which you want to see the virtual-commute reminder and the time of day, and then select **Set reminder**.

 > [!Note]
+><ul>
-> <ul><li>You can choose to see virtual-commute reminders on any day of the week, including days not configured as workdays in your Outlook settings.</li><li>The time you select will apply to every day on which you'll see reminders.
-You cannot set different times for different days of the week.</li></ul>
+><li>You can schedule virtual-commute reminders for any day of the week, including days not configured as workdays in your Outlook settings.</li>
+><li>The time you select will apply to every day on which you'll see reminders.
+You cannot set different times for different days of the week.</li>
+></ul>

 If you want to change these settings, [TBW]

+### Virtual commute steps

+The virtual commute experience consists of the following four steps.
+All four steps are optional.

+1. **Close out current tasks.** Virtual commute shows you your tasks in the Microsoft To-Do list whose due date is today.
+This step gives you the opportunity to mark each task as complete ("**It's done**") or to set a reminder.
+To take no action on your tasks, select **Next**.
+(Note that if you currently have no tasks, this step is skipped.)

+2. **Add new tasks.** Virtual commute shows you your tasks in the Microsoft To-Do list whose due date is today.
+This step gives you the opportunity to mark each task as complete ("**It's done**") or to set a reminder.
+To take no action on your tasks, select **Next**.

 ## Related topics